-Stage I: Mild FEV 1 /FVC < 0.70 FEV 1 80% predicted Stage II: Moderate FEV 1 /FVC < 0.70 50% FEV 1 < 80% predicted NY NY Stage III: Severe FEV 1 /FVC < 0.70 30% FEV 1 < 50% predicted Stage IV: Very Severe $FEV_1/FVC < 0.70$ $FEV_1 < 30\%$ predicted or $FEV_1 < 50\%$ predicted plus chronic respiratory failure
+2 Stage I: Mild FEV 1 /FVC < 0.70 FEV 1 80% predicted ) Stage II: Moderate FEV 1 /FVC < 0.70 50% FEV 1 < 80% predicted Stage III: Severe FEV 1 /FVC < 0.70 30% FEV 1 < 50% predicted Stage IV: Very Severe $FEV_1/FVC < 0.70$ $FEV_1 < 30\%$ predicted or $FEV_1 < 50\%$ predicted plus chronic respiratory failure

-$\mathsf{FEV}1$ : forced expiratory volume in one second; $\mathsf{FVC}$ : forced vital capacity; respiratory failure: arterial partial pressure of oxygen (PaO\2) less than 8.0 kPa (60 mm Hg) with or without arterial partial pressure of CO\2 (PaCO\2) greater than 6.7 kPa (50 mm Hg) while breathing air at sea level.
+FEV_1 : forced expiratory volume in one second; FVC: forced vital capacity; respiratory failure: arterial partial pressure of oxygen (PaO2) less than 8.0 kPa (60 mm Hg) with or without arterial partial pressure of CO2 (PaCO2) greater than 6.7 kPa (50 mm Hg) while breathing air at sea level.

-However, because the process of aging does affect lung volumes, the use of this fixed ratio may result in over diagnosis of COPD in the elderly, especially of mild disease.
+However, because the process of aging does affect lung volumes, the use of this fixed ratio may result in over diagnosis of COPD in the elderly, and under diagnosis in adults younger than 45 years26, especially of mild disease.
 Using the lower limit of normal (LLN) values for FEV1/FVC, that are based on the normal distribution and classify the bottom 5% of the healthy population as abnormal, is one way to minimize the potential misclassification.
 In principle, all programmable spirometers could do this calculation if reference equations for the LLN of the ratio were available.
 However, reference equations using post-bronchodilator FEV1 and longitudinal studies to validate the use of the LLN are urgently needed.
-Spirometry should be performed after the administration of an adequate dose of an inhaled bronchodilator (e.g., 400 $\mu$ g salbutamol) in order to minimize variability.
-In a random population study to determine spirometry reference values, post-bronchodilator values differed markedly from pre-bronchodilator values.
-Furthermore, postbronchodilator lung function testing in a community setting has been demonstrated to be an effective method to identify individuals with COPD.
+Spirometry should be performed after the administration of an adequate dose of an inhaled bronchodilator (e.g., 400 μ g salbutamol)10 in order to minimize variability.
+In a random population study to determine spirometry reference values, post-bronchodilator values differed markedly from pre-bronchodilator values9.
+Furthermore, postbronchodilator lung function testing in a community setting has been demonstrated to be an effective method to identify individuals with COPD11.

-While post-bronchodilator FEV1/FVC and FEV1 measurements are recommended for the diagnosis and assessment of severity of COPD, the degree of reversibility of airflow limitation (e.g., FEV1 after bronchodilator or glucocorticosteroids) is no longer recommended for diagnosis, differential diagnosis with asthma, or predicting the response to long-term treatment with bronchodilators or glucocorticosteroids.
+While post-bronchodilator FEV1/FVC and FEV1 measurements are recommended for the diagnosis and assessment of severity of COPD, the degree of reversibility of airflow limitation (e.g., FEV 1 after bronchodilator or glucocorticosteroids) is no longer recommended for diagnosis, differential diagnosis with asthma, or predicting the response to long-term treatment with bronchodilators or glucocorticosteroids.